d3an/ib-gateway-docker-gcp/README.md

 #### dvasdekis

-* Replaces IB Controller with IBC
+* Replaced IB Controller with IBC
-* Ubuntu 20.04
+* Ubuntu 16.04 → 20.04
 * Removed installers after use
-* Works with Stackdriver logging
+* Compatible with Stackdriver logging
-* Optimization of the Java runtime options
+* Optimization of Java runtime options
 * VNC scripting (which didn't restart the container on error) fixed via Supervisor
-* Optimized for an e2-small instance on GCP
+* Optimized for e2-small instance on GCP

 #### d3an